-Badija island beaches are just a short water taxi-boat ride from Korcula town’s main harbour.
-Badija has a lot of swimming spots and pebble beaches all over the Island.
-There are many naturist beaches on Badija, so if that’s not your think, consider yourself advised.
-Badija is very popular among locals too for weekend day-trips and picnics, so it can get crowded at the weekends.
-There’s plenty of other things to see on the island, we advise taking snacks with you.
+The beaches of Badija Island are just a short water taxi ride from Korcula Town’s main harbor.
+Badija has a lot of swimming spots and pebbled beaches all over the island.
+There are many naturist beaches on Badija, so if that’s not your thing, consider yourself advised.
+Badija is very popular among locals too for day trips and picnics, so it can get crowded at the weekends.
+Although there’s a small café – restaurant on the island, we advise taking snacks with you.

 There are plenty of other things to see on the island, particularly the sprawling Franciscan Monastery, which was seized by Tito’s government after WWII and has been recently returned to the order.
 The monks have been busy restoring the monastery and cleaning up the island ever since.
 Besides the beaches and the monastery, Badija is a lovely place to take a walk under the shade of pine trees.